 Engineering (3 units)

 • MSE technical electives can include 2000-level (i.e., Masters-level), subject to the approval of the MSE Program Director.

 • Co-op students can earn three units for completing three co-op rotations and a written technical report on their co-op experience, which may be substituted for one of the technical electives.

-• Students must complete the proper prerequisites before enrolling in any of the technical electives and should have acquired senior standing.
+• Students must complete the proper prerequisites before enrolling in any of the technical electives and should have acquired junior standing.

 Students are required to complete one engineering elective course, for a total of at least 3 units.
 Any course offered by the Swanson School of Engineering may be used to satisfy this requirement (e.g.,

 ENGR 0020: Probability & Statistics

 IE 1040: Engineering Economic Analysis).

 It does not have to be an upper-level course.
 In contrast, recall that only upper-level courses from other departments can be used as materials science and engineering technical electives.
 For students pursuing a minor from another department, one of the courses

 required for the minor can be used to fulfill this requirement.